 A car accident can devastate you, your family, and your health.
 It’s a scary experience—one moment, you’re cruising down Centennial Parkway, just trying to get across the city.
-The next, another driver swerves into your lane, causing you to lose control of your car and crash.
+The next, another driver swerves into your lane, causing you to lose control of your car or motorcycle and crash.
 Now, you’re injured and suffering from the trauma of what they’ve done.

 You don’t have to take those losses and deal with them alone, though.
 At Albright, Stoddard, Warnick & Albright, we understand how difficult it can be to get compensated for your losses.
 Your Las Vegas car accident lawyer can step in and help you seek fair compensation for your losses.

 Las Vegas Car Accident Injuries Can Be Devastating

 When you’re involved in a car accident, chances are good you’ve suffered some severe injuries.
 Even a mild fender bender can do a lot of damage, not just to your car, but to you.

 Let’s say someone bumped you pretty hard from the back.
 You may feel fine at the time, but after a few days, you start suffering headaches, and your back is in constant pain.
 You may have suffered a mild concussion because of the accident, and you may have injured your back, too.

 These injuries may not sound so severe, but delayed injuries—injuries you didn’t notice until later—can be more dangerous, too.
 That mild concussion could be a brain bleed, and issues like organ damage may not be noticeable until it’s too late.
 You may need medical care and help with a Las Vegas car accident lawsuit as soon as possible.